 High standards of business conduct

-The directors take the reputation of the Company seriously which is not limited to operational and financial performance.
-For example, the board has approved the Company’s policies on anti-slavery and human trafficking, data protection, gender pay reporting and tax strategy (all of which can be found on the Company’s website www.radiuspaymentsolutions.com).
+The directors take the reputation of the company seriously which is not limited to operational and financial performance.
+For example, the board has approved the company’s policies on anti-slavery and human trafficking, data protection, gender pay reporting and tax strategy all of which can be found on the group’s website (www.radiuspaymentsolutions.com).